 Website Smithsonian Institution

 The Smithsonian Institution values and seeks a diverse workforce.
 Join us in “Inspiring Generations through Knowledge and Discovery.”
-Interested candidates should submit their resumes and a cover letter to firstname.lastname@example.org by September 19, 2022.
-Please include the position title in your e-mail subject line.
-Resumes should include a description of your paid and non-paid work experience that is related to this job; starting and ending dates of job (Month and year); and average number of hours worked per week.
+Interested candidates should submit their resumes and a cover letter to this link by November 24, 2023.
+Resumes should include a description of your paid and non-paid work experience that is related to this job; starting and ending dates of job (month and year); and average number of hours worked per week.
 Relocation expenses are not paid.

 To apply for this job email your details to firstname.lastname@example.org